Durham University: Sports teams

 Durham colleges compete with colleges from the University of York in the annual College Varsity tournament held since 2014.
-Durham won this tournament in 2014 (in York) and 2015 (in Durham) before York recorded their first victory in 2016 (in York).
+Since its inception, Durham and York have both won the tournament six times.
 Durham's BUCS matches against Loughborough University have been described as the 'BUCS Varsity', and a varsity competition between Durham colleges and Loughborough halls of residence has been held since 2015/16.

 Palatinates (named after the colour associated with the university) are the university's sporting colours, given to athletes who demonstrate a very high standard (such as international representation) in their sport.
 Earning a full palatinate has been described by the university as a 'notoriously difficult' achievement.
 In 2022 just 12 student athletes received the full award, with a further 53 earning a half-palatinate.

 Esports are included in Team Durham through Durham University Esports and Gaming (DUEG) as part of Team Durham.
 DUEG participates in 12 games, across National Student Esports (NSE) and National University Esports League (NUEL) tournaments.